ljksu555/9517Pro/UNETv1/README.md

 2. **Run the Notebook**: After updating the paths, run the notebook cells to load and process the dataset for training or evaluation tasks.

-3. **Training and Evaluation**: Use the dataset to train object detection models like YOLO or any compatible model.
-Ensure `data.yaml` is properly configured to reflect the dataset structure and class information.